franklsm1/gatsby-small-business/src/pages/index.md

          - Rudd
          - Thermal Zone
          - Goodman
-         - Pretty much every manufacture out there
+         - as well as many others...
 testimonials:
   - author: Happy Client
-    quote: >-
-      quote from a happy client
+    quote: Quote from a happy client
   - author: Another client
-    quote: >-
-      quote from a happy client
+    quote: Quote from a happy client
 ---